 Black Student Leadership Fellowship

-The Black Leadership Fellowship is a new and critical initiative offered through the Black Resource Center to develop Black students' understanding and practice of ethical leadership through a year-long program providing fundamental skills, frameworks, and strategies needed to create an equitable and ethical impact as a leader.
-Black students will achieve this through a two-day leadership retreat, year-long personal and leadership development workshops, and a 6-8 week summer internship with a Bay Area organization.
+The Black Leadership Fellowship was a new and critical initiative offered through the Black Resource Center to develop Black students' understanding and practice of ethical leadership through a year-long program providing fundamental skills, frameworks, and strategies needed to create an equitable and ethical impact as a leader.
+Black students achieved this through a two-day leadership retreat, year-long personal and leadership development workshops, and a 6-8 week summer internship with a Bay Area organization.

 Lead Offices on Campus

 - Black Achievement, Success, and Engagement (BASE) Initiative

 - Black Resource Center

 - Black Living-Learning Residential Community

 Other Campus Partners

 - Enhanced students' individual personal growth and capacity to create change